Friday, December 13, 2024

 Saturday, September 14, 2024

-Adventure Sites Contest II
+Adventure Site Contest II

-Starting October 1, Ben Gibson at Coldlight Press is taking submissions for his second annual Adventure Sites Contest, with a January 1 deadline for entries.
+Starting October 1, Ben Gibson at Coldlight Press is taking submissions for his second annual Adventure Site Contest, with a January 1 deadline for entries.
 You can read all about the contest guidelines here.

 Last year's contest was a lot of fun and my submission, Etta Capp's Cottage, found a spot among the winning entries.
 These were published in a handy compilation available to all for FREE!
 It was even reviewed by the esteemed Prince of Nothing over at the Age of Dusk blog.